-Service retirees, survivors and other Tables based on TRS experience with Ultimate MP inactive members Projection Scale from the year 2018
+Service retirees, survivors and other Tables based on TRS experience with Ultimate MP-2021 inactive members Projection Scale from the year 2021.

-Disability retirees Tables based on TRS experience with Ultimate MP
+Disability retirees Tables based on TRS experience with Ultimate MP-2021 members and two per 100 female members.

-Projection Scale projected from the year 2018 using a 3year set forward and minimum mortality rates of four per
+Projection Scale from the year 2021 using a 3-year set forward and minimum mortality rates of four per 100 male year 2010